mohdsaadoon/ComputerVision/README.md

-## Overview

-This repository contains a special collection of Python notebooks I've curated on my incredible journey to develop a robust skill set in image processing and computer vision.
+The repository contains a special collection of Python notebooks I've curated on my incredible journey to develop a robust skill set in image processing and computer vision.

 I've always been fascinated by the magic of computer vision – how machines can interpret and understand the visual world as we humans do.
 As I delved into this captivating field, I encountered numerous challenges and exciting concepts that opened my eyes to the vast possibilities of image processing.